wmo-im/wis2box-training/documentation/docs/practical-sessions/querying-data-using-the-wis2box-api.md

 !!! question
     How many stations are returned?
 Compare this number to the station list in `/data/wis2box/metadata/station/station_list.csv` file when logged into wis2box (`python3 wis2box-ctl.py login`).

+??? success "Click to reveal answer"
+    The number of stations from the API should be equal to the number of stations in `/data/wis2box/metadata/station/station_list.csv`.

 !!! question
     How can we query for a single station (e.g. `Balaka`)?

+??? success "Click to reveal answer"
+    Query the API with `http://<your-host>/oapi/collections/stations/items?q=Balaka`.

 !!! note
     The above example is based on the Malawi test data.
-Try testing against the stations your have ingested as part of the exercises.
+Try testing against the stations your have ingested as part of the previous exercises.

 ## Inspecting observations